oracle-livelabs/goldengate/oci-dt/extract/extract-23ai.md

 9. In the Object Details panel, copy the URL Path (URI) up the object name and paste it into a text editor.

+    > **Note:** Ignore the URL deprecation notice shown on the Object Details page.
+DataPump does not yet support the new URL syntax.

   ![Object URL Path](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/06-09-url-path.png)

     The bucket URI should match the following syntax: